Final report for FNC18-1138

 - Soil glyphosate residues are variably distributed across a given field.

-- Glyphosate residues persist in soil more than three years after last application.
+- Glyphosate residues persist in soil more than four years after last application.

 - Glyphosate seems to be concentrated in soils under soybean production.